Insights Payroll

 - DIFC and ADGM salaries are paid through the standard banking system, not WPS — no SIF required

-The WPS file format is the most under-documented compliance artefact in UAE business operations.
-Every mainland employer with even one MoHRE-permitted employee must submit a Salary Information File (SIF) every salary cycle, yet the actual specification is buried inside Central Bank circulars and agent-bank technical guides.
-So the same thing keeps happening: payroll teams generate files they don’t fully understand, the agent bank bounces them for reasons nobody on the employer side can interpret, and fines accrue at AED 1,000 per worker per cycle while the file sits in a rejection queue.
+So the same thing keeps happening: payroll teams generate files they don’t fully understand, the agent bank bounces them for reasons nobody on the employer side can interpret, and the MoHRE enforcement ladder runs in the background while the file sits in a rejection queue.
 This guide breaks the SIF down record by record, walks through the validation rules, decodes the six most common rejection codes, and explains how the file travels from the agent bank to MoHRE.

 Why the SIF exists